The Herbs and The Adventures of Parsley

 And all worth the license fee on its own of course.

-And it sparked such a large response that the original series producers,Filmfair,were finally persuaded to actually get some product on the shelves -which had been scandalously Herb-free up until then.
+In fact it led to such a large response that the original series producers,Filmfair,were finally persuaded to actually get some product on the shelves -which had been glaringly Herb-free up until that point.

 Upsides

-It's also nice that they actually went to the time and expense of animating them,rather than just having them as inanimate topics of conversation.
+It's also nice that the production company went to the time and expense of animating them,rather than just using them as inanimate topics of conversation.

 Although it's not a true mix of live action and animation,because humans and Herbs are never seen together in the same frame with both moving.